 Sally Hasler brings senior experience working in government and not-for-profit organisations in Australia and Asia.
 She is currently a Director in the Victorian Government having previously worked at The Fred Hollows Foundation, the Women’s Foundation Hong Kong and various roles in the Commonwealth Government.

-A non-executive Director on the Board of St John Ambulance Australia for the past 11 years, Sally has been an active volunteer with St John since 1993 at a national and international level.
-Driven and passionate about improved health, education and gender outcomes, Sally brings expertise in strategy, business development, public policy, fundraising, and business-community partnerships to the On the Line Board.
+A Non-executive Director on the Board of St John Ambulance Australia for the past 12 years, Sally has been an active volunteer with St John since 1993 at a national and international level.
+Driven and passionate about improved health, education and gender outcomes, Sally brings expertise in public policy, governance, social inclusion, government relations, and business-community partnerships to the On the Line Board.

 BCom, MBA, GAICD

 Georgie is a dynamic leader and purpose-led non-executive director who focuses on her diverse portfolio of state and national directorships.
 She applies her experience as a former executive, CEO and consultant to her non-executive director appointments spanning government, for-purpose and the community sectors.
 Georgie builds aligned and sustainable organisations that harness the collective wisdom, skill and expertise of all stakeholders to deliver agreed organisational outcomes and results.

 Georgie has a keen interest in the community and health sectors and holds a number of non-executive director positions.
 She is currently chair and non-executive Director at Volunteering Tasmania and concluded her term as the Independent Chair of Audit & Risk Committee at the Tasmanian Audit Office in June 2022.
 Georgie is a graduate member of the Australian Institute of Company Directors and an Associate Fellow of the Australian Marketing Institute.
 Her qualifications include Master of Business Administration, Bachelor of Commerce and the AICD Company Directors Course.